Everest Three Passes Trek - 19 Days

 Breakfast with a view

-Ascending into higher altitude
+Ascending to a higher altitude

 As you head on the trail, you will pass through diverse landscapes, marveling at the magnificent views of the Himalayas.
-As the climb ascends further, you will find the air thinning, but the scenery at the high altitude is even more breathtaking.
+As the climb ascends further, you will notice the air thinning, but the scenery at the high altitude is even more breathtaking.

 What awaits you along the trail?